Certificate in Professional Counseling Studies Admission Requirements

-- a bachelor's degree from a regionally accredited college or university
+- a bachelor's degree with a minimum 3.0 GPA from a regionally accredited college or university

-- a master's or doctoral degree, from a regionally accredited college or university, in counseling or psychology, needing no more than 18 credits of additional graduate coursework to qualify for licensure
+- a master's or doctoral degree, with a minimum 3.0 GPA, from a regionally accredited college or university, in counseling or psychology, needing no more than 18 credits of additional graduate coursework to qualify for licensure

-a master's or doctoral degree, from a regionally accredited college or university, in an area closely related to counseling and written confirmation, through a credentials evaluation by the Maryland Board of Professional Counselors and Therapists, of needing no more than 18 credits of additional graduate coursework to qualify for licensure
+a master's or doctoral degree, with a minimum 3.0 GPA, from a regionally accredited college or university, in an area closely related to counseling and written confirmation, through a credentials evaluation by the Maryland Board of Professional Counselors and Therapists, of needing no more than 18 credits of additional graduate coursework to qualify for licensure

 - successful completion of all undergraduate prerequisites for remaining graduate course requirements.

-Applicants who hold a bachelor's degree from a regionally accredited college or university but do not meet one or more of the above qualifications may apply to the M.S. in Applied Psychology program as either degree-seeking or nondegree-seeking students; applicants will be advised as to which may be the most appropriate path.
+Applicants who hold a bachelor's degree from a regionally accredited college or university but do not meet one or more of the above qualifications may apply to the M.S. in Applied Psychology program.
 Students so admitted may later seek entrance to this certificate program when the above admission requirements have been met.

 *Applications received after the deadline dates will be considered depending on availability of space, strength of your credentials and sufficiency of time for processing.